Skip to main content

 Quantum Theory encompasses our best understanding of how nature works: what will be the result of any experiment.
 We arbitrarily split the universe into “system” (wavefunction), an environment or measurement (Hamiltonian, or operator) and a measureable quantity (eigenvalue).
 There is no unique associated mathematics, but since all measurements on systems yield real numbers, we need mathematics which gives real eigenvalues.
 So it is a premise of quantum theory that any measurable quantity is associated with a Hermitian operator.

-This page titled 1.1: Understanding Nature is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Graeme Ackland via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.1: Understanding Nature is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Graeme Ackland via source content that was edited to the style and standards of the LibreTexts platform.